rymcmahon/recipe-swap/README.md

 # About ToTaste

 ToTaste is an app that that allows friends and family to share recipes.
-After signing up, users can add recipes with picture of the finished dish, ingredient list, cooking instructions, prep and cooking times, etc.
+After signing up, users can create recipes by uploading an ingredient list, cooking instructions, picutres, etc.

 Users can also comment on recipes and collect recipes they like.